 Beauty is best appreciated when we take an inside-out approach.
 Here are four tips on how you can increase your ability to perceive beauty:

 3. Acknowledge when you see something beautiful: Finding beauty is a deliberate act that we need to engage in on a regular basis.
 Your ability to experience beauty largely depends on the level of intimacy that you have with life.
 If you’re entrenched in the material world and you’re disconnected from your inner-self, you’ll overlook all the inspiration around you.
-Adopt the sensibility of an artist, poet, song writer, music producer or a writer who can intuitively pick up on beauty with their astute sensitivity and channel that into their creative work.
+Adopt the sensibility of an artist, who can intuitively pick up on beauty with their sensitivity and channel that into their creative work.
 You can find beauty in the little things and during the most ordinary moments such as when you’re having a cup of tea or coffee.
 Use the opportunity to smell and appreciate the flavor of the beverage.
 If you’re by yourself, indulge in some people-watching and observe the scenery.
 If you’re with friends, focus on their beauty and your conversation.
-I recommend noting down your ‘beauty findings’ in a gratitude journal on a regular basis.

 4. Appreciate the beauty within you and let it emanate: It’s almost impossible to acknowledge the beauty in others and in our surroundings if we don’t feel beautiful within, because all of us tend to project our self-image onto the external world.
-So make it a point to acknowledge and appreciate your own beauty, which includes your traits, physical appearance and your heart.
+Acknowledge and appreciate your own beauty, which includes your traits, physical appearance and your heart.
 If you’re fixated only on what you see in the mirror, remind yourself that a truly beautiful person is kind, considerate and empathetic.
-You’re a true beauty, not because you’re well-groomed and pretty, but because you’re a good person who treats others with kindness and respect.
 A genuinely beautiful person who emanates this form of inner beauty comes across as being sincere, confident and compassionate.

 All my best on your journey,